 Get your kicks in Soho

-If you’re flush, take your other half shopping to Coco de Mer on Monmouth Street; if you’re cheeky, sneak down to one of the sex shop basements.
+If you’re flush, take your other half luxury lingerie shopping in Coco de Mer on Monmouth Street; if you’re cheeky, sneak down to one of the sex shop basements.

 Alternatively, follow the arrow in the statue of 'Eros' at Piccadilly towards one of London’s finest cheap eats, Brasserie Zedel.
-Bar Americain does great cocktails, or, if you prefer, you could dine in the restaurant, which was recently mentioned in a popular Londonist list of affordable restaurants (but book now!).
+Bar Americain does great cocktails, which is a fine end to any Valentine's Day in London.